juvyannl/juvyannl.githib.io/essays/AI.md

 **Explaining code:** This is one of this strong area of AI, since it’s explanation is adjustable base on your needs and provides a lot of personable examples instead of hard text explanation.
 I find myself using AI a lot to explain certain use of Code and it often net a positive result.

-**Writing code:** I use AI a bit when writing code like when I have to make new pages for my project or help with homework.
-For example, I used ChatGPT to ask, “Can you make a basic page just displaying the navbar and footer.”
-And I would give it my navbar for reference for example.
-It would make a skeleton page just so I wouldn’t have to manually type out code for the basic parts of the page.
+**Writing code:** I do use AI tools here and there when writing code as I mentioned before when I get stuck on a problem.
+For example, I ask ChatGPT, “How can I change my navbar color from white to blue.”
+It would reply back with the most accurate solution with a skeleton page.

-**Documenting code:** Documenting goes hand in hand with understanding code.
-I know what my code is supposed to do and where it does it so I would be able to document what is going on myself.
-I would use AI to help me with the syntax of the documentation.
+**Documenting code:** Documenting code is very important for software engineers to get use to.
+Such as commenting, it will make the code more cleaner and easier to understand or find a error.
+I dont find AI tools helpful when explaining and suggested comments on my code.
+But on the other hand, I would use AI to help me with the syntax of the documentation.

-**Quality assurance:** Quality assurance was something I struggled with a lot.
-I would often get error messages because something went wrong and I’d turn to ChatGPT and would ask “How to fix this error: *insert error message here” and it would pop up a step by step solution to my issue.
-Sometimes this would work, but other times it was not helpful at all
+**Quality assurance:** Quality assurance was one thing I struggled with a lot.
+When I would recieve error messages I would ask ChatGPT what wenet wrong in my code and it would provide a step by step solution to the error.
+Sometimes this would work, but other times it was not helpful at all.
+When ChatGPT's solution would still spit out an error, I would turn to my professor or classmates for help asking a smart-question.

+**Other uses in ICS 314:** ICS 314 is a great class to utilize and get use to AI.
+I think that AI is a great tool to use when you're stuck and need a fast solution.
+Althought not all of AI's answers are correct but it has helped me overcome multiple obstacles, from coding assignments and error troubleshooting.

 ## Impact on Learning and Understanding

-AI has definitely influenced my learning experience as it has impacted me on my comprehension, skill development, and problem solving abilities.
-Using AI has taught me that I really need to know what I am asking before I ask it a question.
+AI has definitely influenced my learning experience as it has impacted me on my knowledge, skill development, and problem solving skills.
+I've learned many things from AI from whenever I would get stuck on a problem.
+It definitely taught me to overcome my mistakes and learn from them.
+I noticed that AI tend to give better and informative solutions when asked a smart question but when asked a dumb question by the user, sometimes it wouldn't understand or would give a short answer to what it thinks you're trying to ask.
+Its great to think of AI as not a bad way such as cheating but is used between using AI as a tool to enhance learning and stop it from taking away the place of critical thinking and creativity.

 ## Practical Applications